 - Violent crimes.

-If you do a criminal records check, you generally won’t be able to find out if they has had any infractions like moving violations:
+If you do a criminal records check, you generally won’t be able to find out if they have had any infractions like moving violations:

 - Tickets for speeding.